-¶ Here shall be sung a Hymn, or part of a Hymn, from the Selection for the Feasts and Fasts, &c.

-¶ Then shall the Priest first receive the Communion in both kinds himself and proceed to deliver the same to the Bishops, Priests, and Deacons, in like manner (if any be present) and, after that, to the People also in order, into their hands all devoutly kneeling.
-And when he delivereth the Bread he shall say,
+- ¶ Here shall he sung a Hymn, or part of a Hymn, from the Selection for the Feasts and Fasts, &c. - ¶ Then shall the Bishop first receive the Communion in both kinds himself and proceed to deliver the same to the Bishops, Priests, and Deacons, in like manner, and, after that, to the People also in order, into their hands, all devoutly kneeling.
+And when he delivereth the Bread, he shall say.

-THE Body of our Lord Jesus Christ, which was given for thee. preserve thy body and soul unto everlasting life.
+THE Body of our Lord Jesus Christ, which was given for thee, preserve thy body and soul unto everlasting life.
 Take and eat this in remembrance that Christ died for thee, and feed on him in thy heart by faith, with thanksgiving.

-¶ And the Minister who delivereth the Cup shall say,
+¶ And the Bishop, delivering the Cup, shall say.

-THE Blood of our Lord Jesus Christ, which was shed for thee. preserve thy body and soul unto everlasting life.
+THE Blood of our Lord Jesus Christ which was shed for thee, preserve thy body and soul unto everlasting life.
 Drink this in remembrance that Christ's Blood was shed for thee, and be thankful.

-¶ If the consecrated Bread or Wine be spent before all have communicated, the Priest is to consecrate more according to the Form before prescribed: beginning at - All glory be to thee, Almighty God - and ending with these words - partakers of his most blessed Body and Blood.

-When all have communicated, the Minister shall return to the Lord's Table and reverently place upon it what remaineth of the consecrated Elements, covering the same with a fair linen cloth.

-¶ Then shall the Minister say the Lord's Prayer, the People repeating after him every Petition.
+- ¶ If the consecrated Bread or Wine be spent before all have communicated, the Bishop is to consecrate more, according to the Form before prescribed, beginning at -- All glory be to thee, Almighty God -- and ending with these words partakers of his most blessed Body and Blood - ¶ When all have communicated, the Bishop shall return to the Lord's Table, and reverently place upon it what remaineth of the consecrated Elements, covering the same with a fair linen cloth. - ¶ Then shall the Bishop say the Lord's Prayer, the People repeating after him every Petition.

-OUR Father, who art in heaven, Hallowed be thy Name.
-Thy Okingdom come.
-Thy will be done on earth As it is in heaven.
-Give us this day our daily bread.
-And forgive us our trespasses, As we forgive those who trespass against us.
+OUR Father, who art in Heaven, hallowed be thy Name.
+Thy kingdom come.
+Thy will be done on earth, As it is in heaven.
+Give us this day our daily bread And forgive us our trespasses, As we forgive those who trespass against us.
 And lead us not into temptation; But deliver us from evil: For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.

-¶ After shall be said as followeth.
+¶ After which shall be said as followeth.

-A LMIGHTY and everliving God, we most heartily thank thee, for Athat thou dost vouchsafe to feed us who have duly received these holy mysteries, with the spiritual food of the most precious Body and Blood of thy Son our Saviour Jesus Christ; and dost assure us thereby of thy favour and goodness towards us; and that we are very members incorporate in the mystical body of thy Son, which is the blessed company of all faithful people; and are also heirs through hope of thy everlasting kingdom, by the merits of the most precious death and passion of thy dear Son.
+ALMIGHTY and everliving God, we most heartily thank thee, for that thou dost vouchsafe to feed us who have duly received these holy mysteries, with the spiritual food of the most precious Body and Blood of thy Son our Saviour Jesus Christ: and dust assure us thereby of thy favour and goodness towards us; and that we are very members incorporate in the mystical body of thy Son, which is the blessed company of all faithful people; and are also heirs through hope of thy everlasting kingdom, by the merits of the most precious death and passion of thy dear Son.
 And we most humbly beseech thee, O heavenly Father, so to assist us with thy grace, that we may continue in that holy fellowship, and do all such good works as thou hast prepared for us to walk in; through Jesus Christ our Lord, to whom, with thee and the Holy Ghost, be all honour and glory, world without end.
-Amen.

-$\P$ Then shall be said or sung, all standing Gloria in excelsis; or some proper Hymn from the Selection.
+¶ Then shall be said or sung, all standing, Gloria in excelsis; or some proper Hymn from the Selection.

-GLORY be to God on high, and on earth peace, good will towards men.
-We praise thee, we bless thee, we worship thee, we glorify thee, we give thanks to thee for thy great glory, O Lord God, heavenly King, God the Father Almighty.
+GLORY be to God on high, and on earth peace, good-will towards men.
+We praise thee, we bless thee, we worship thee, we glorify thee, we give thanks to thee for thy great glory, O Lord God, heavenly king, God the Father Almighty.